Skip to main content

 National proficiency rates dropped an average of 7-10 percentage points in math and 3-5 points in reading between 2019 and 2022, according to NAEP (the Nation's Report Card).
 The losses were larger for students in low-income communities, students of color, and younger students.

 Recovery has been uneven.
 By 2025, about 30% of schools have fully recovered to pre-pandemic proficiency levels.
 Another 40% have partially recovered.
 The remaining 30% have shown little or no improvement from pandemic lows.
-Growth trend data in the DataScore helps identify which schools are recovering fastest.
+Comparing proficiency rates over time helps identify which districts are recovering fastest.

 Schools with strong pre-pandemic foundations and consistent leadership recovered fastest.
 Schools that returned to in-person instruction earliest also showed faster recovery.
 See the most improved schools ranking for examples of rapid post-pandemic growth.